Exact Hyper-Rectangular Clustering via Adaptive Subset Selection: The incremental algorithm

 \item \emph{Increment step:} Sort points $\X \setminus \hat \X$ which are not covered by the obtained solution $\mathbb C$, and choose those with higher global distance-eccentricity, up to a limit of $k\in \mathbb N$ points. \end{itemize}

-We conclude this section noting that none of the metrics introduced in this work depend on the current elements in the set $\hat \X$.
-Therefore, the values required by these metrics can be computed at the beginning of the algorithm with almost no impact on its performance.
+We conclude this section noting that none of the metrics introduced in this work depends on the current elements in the set $\hat \X$.
+Therefore, the values required by these metrics can be computed at the beginning of the algorithm with a negligible impact on its performance.